DingXiaoH/RepVGG/README.md

 # Use our pretrained models

-You may download our pretrained models from Google Drive (https://drive.google.com/drive/folders/1Avome4KvNp0Lqh2QwhXO6L5URQjzCjUq?usp=sharing) or Baidu Cloud (https://pan.baidu.com/s/1nCsZlMynnJwbUBKn0ch7dQ, the access code is "rvgg").For the ease of transfer learning on other tasks, they are all training-time models (with identity and 1x1 branches).
+You may download _all_ of the ImageNet-pretrained models reported in the paper from Google Drive (https://drive.google.com/drive/folders/1Avome4KvNp0Lqh2QwhXO6L5URQjzCjUq?usp=sharing) or Baidu Cloud (https://pan.baidu.com/s/1nCsZlMynnJwbUBKn0ch7dQ, the access code is "rvgg").
+For the ease of transfer learning on other tasks, they are all training-time models (with identity and 1x1 branches).
 You can test the accuracy by running
 ```
 python test.py [imagenet-folder with train and val folders] train [path to weights file] -a [model name]
 ```